-Students reported in Element P09 - Corrective or Disciplinary Action Applied with an out of school suspension or expulsion value a valid value of (SS - Short Term Suspension or LS - Long Term Suspension, EE - Emergency Expulsion, or EX - Expulsion) should be reported with 'excused absences' in Student Absence File (N) for the duration of time designated in Element P10 - Number of Corrective or Disciplinary Action Days.
-Students who do not return to enrollment after the number of days identified in Element P10, are to be reported with Unexcused Absences until such time as the absences are either excused by the parent/guardian or the student returns to enrollment.
+Students reported in Element R11 - Exclusionary Action Applied with an out of school suspension or expulsion value (SS - Short Term Suspension or LS - Long Term Suspension, EE - Emergency Expulsion, or

+EX - Expulsion) should be reported with 'excused absences' in Student Absence File (N) for the duration of time school days designated in Element R13 - Duration of Exclusionary Action Days.
+Students who do not return to enrollment after the number of days identified in Element R13 - Duration of Exclusion Action Days, are to be reported with Unexcused Absences until such time as the absences are either excused by the parent/guardian or the student returns to enrollment.